tedmoore/schelp2/docs/Classes/ScrollView.md

 ### Actions
 ### `action`
-Sets or gets the object to be evaluated when the user moves the scrollbars, or when [#-visibleOrigin](#-visibleorigin) is set.
+Sets or gets the object to be evaluated when the user moves the scrollbars, or when [visibleOrigin](#visibleorigin) is set.

 ## Examples